johnpottergr/johnpottergr.github.io/blog/6-19-2025-think-like-a-systems engineer.md

 ---
-title: Citation Score, A New Metric for Brand Visibility in the Age of AI"
+title: Citation Score, A New Metric for Brand Visibility in the Age of AI
 date: 2025-06-19
 ---
 When someone asks ChatGPT, Perplexity, or Claude a question, where does the answer come from—and how often does it come from you?